 The exhibition of Sylvian’s Polaroids in Tokyo during October 1984 coincided with a commission for a documentary concerning the artist, his methods and beliefs.
 In truth it was early days for such a project – he was aged just 26 at the time – but the film Preparations for a Journey gives a glimpse of an individual finding his feet and for whom certain fundamentals were falling into place.
-Directed with Yasuyuki Yamaguchi and released in Japan in February 1985, we first catch sight of Sylvian wandering along a pathway between immense pine trees, accompanied by the twisting synthesisers of an early version of the instrumental title track.
+Directed with Yasuyuki Yamaguchi and released in Japan in February 1985, we first catch sight of Sylvian wandering along a pathway between immense trees – most likely Kyoto’s bamboo forest – accompanied by the twisting synthesisers of an early version of the instrumental title track.
 As the piece draws to a close, Sylvian’s earnest voice breaks in as narrator: ‘Over the past three years I’ve seen major changes in myself, and I now feel about ready to commit myself to certain basic philosophies that may see me through my entire life.’

 The track had been recorded quickly with Seigen Ono in Japan at the end of 1984, during the same sessions that spawned the early version of ‘Steel Cathedrals’ known as ‘Showing the Wound (A Will to Health)’.
 It captures Sylvian’s continuing musical explorations in this time of musical and personal revelation, which would continue with the recording of Words with the Shaman the following year.